Secret Sharing on Superconcentrator: Introduction

+Theorem~\ref{thm:main_condition} is proved using Shannon-type information inequalities, which is later used to derive circuit lower bounds (see Theorem~\ref{thm:ss_ckt_lb} below).
+To the best of our knowledge, the use of Shannon-type information inequalities to prove circuit lower bounds is new.
+Our strategy is to use the well-known entropy characterization of threshold secret sharing (namely, \eqref{equ:h_cor} and \eqref{equ:h_pri} below) to derive new information inequalities—specifically, Theorem~\ref{thm:m} and Theorem~\ref{thm:master_m1}—via Shannon-type information inequalities, and to relate these inequalities to the connectivity properties of the circuit graph.

+In contrast, Newman, Ragde, and Wigderson used \emph{graph entropy} to prove superlinear lower bounds on the formula size of certain Boolean functions.
+Beyond this, we are not aware of other techniques that use Shannon-type or non-Shannon-type information inequalities to establish circuit lower bounds.

-Our second result is a theorem in the reverse direction.
-We prove that any superconcentrator (in fact, any graph satisfying the aforementioned connection properties) can be turned into an arithmetic circuit computing the shares of a threshold SS scheme.
-The proof is inspired by network coding \cite{li2003linear}.
-Drucker and the author have used similar ideas to construct circuits encoding error-correcting codes \cite{Drucker2022}.
+Our second result establishes a reverse direction that complements Theorem~\ref{thm:main_condition}.
+We show that any graph satisfying the conditions of Theorem~\ref{thm:main_condition} can be transformed into an arithmetic circuit computing the shares of a threshold SS scheme.
+Together, Theorem~\ref{thm:main_condition} and Theorem~\ref{thm:main_construction} give a graph-theoretic characterization of unrestricted arithmetic circuits computing the shares of a threshold SS scheme.

-\begin{theorem} For any directed acyclic graph with $t$ inputs and $n$ outputs satisfying the conditions in Theorem \ref{thm:main_condition}, by replacing each non-input vertex with an addition gates, and choosing the coefficients uniformly at random, with high probability, the circuit computes $n$ shares of a $(t, n)$-SS scheme, assuming the field is large enough. \end{theorem}
+\begin{theorem} Let $G$ be a directed acyclic graph with $t$ inputs and $n$ outputs satisfying the conditions of Theorem~\ref{thm:main_condition}.
+We convert $G$ into an arithmetic circuit by replacing each non-input vertex with a weighted addition gate, where the coefficients are chosen independently and uniformly at random from $\mathbb{F}_q$.
+If $q$ is sufficiently large, then with high probability the resulting circuit computes the $n$ shares of a $(t,n)$-threshold SS scheme. \end{theorem}

-For proving superlinear circuit lower bound, Valiant \cite{Val77} proposed the definition of superconcentrators, which is a directed acyclic graph satisfying ``strongest'' connection properties.
-Surprisingly, Valiant showed the existence of linear-size superconcentrator, thus dashed the possibility to prove superlinear circuit lower bound using connectivity properties.
-On the other hand, superconcentrators are highly connected graphs with no bottleneck on the information flow.
-We believe, superconcentrator will find more applications in computation, communication, and cryptography.
+The proof technique originates from network coding~\cite{li2003linear} and has been applied in several other places.
+For example, Cheung, Kwok, and Lau used this idea to design fast algorithms for computing the rank of a matrix~\cite{cheng2017near}, and Drucker and Li used related ideas to construct circuits encoding error-correcting codes~\cite{Drucker2022}.
+In \cite{Drucker2022}, Drucker and Li introduced \emph{superconcentrator-induced codes} whose generator matrices are totally invertible, meaning that every square submatrix is invertible.
+Such codes can be used to realize threshold secret sharing schemes; in fact, as shown in Theorem~\ref{thm:main_construction}, a weaker condition already suffices.

+The connection between threshold secret sharing and MDS codes was known \cite{karnin1983secret, blakley1995ideal}.
+We can therefore reformulate our main results in terms of the arithmetic circuit complexity of MDS codes.